Fall Protection Anchors For Dean Steel Buildings

 Fall protection for Dean Steel Buildings' floating standing seam roofs requires specialized hardware.
 These roof systems expand and contract with temperature changes.
 If you use a traditional safety anchor that penetrates the roof panel, you will compromise the system's thermal movement capability.
 This mistake often leads to oil-canning and hidden leaks at the fastener points.
 You must prioritize non-penetrating seam compatibility to protect the worker and the roof warranty.

-Dean Steel Pro-Lok Mechanical Panels (SSRA Compatible)
+Dean Steel Pro-Lok Mechanical Panels (SSRA Compatible 22/24 ga.
+Steel)

 The Pro-Lok mechanical panel offers an economical solution for commercial and residential projects.
 It features a 3-inch seam height and utilizes 3 seaming configurations.
 The available panel widths for the Pro-Lok panels are 12, 16, and 24 inches.
 Dean Steel offers Pro-Lok panels in 22- and 24-gauge steel, aluminum, and copper.
 See the Roof Anchor Compatibility Chart for Dean Steel Buildings Pro-Lok Standing Seam Metal Roofing.

-Fall Protection Solution for Pro-Lok
+Fall Protection for Pro-Lok

-The SSRA1 Seam Anchor fits the Pro-Lok profile perfectly.
-On steeper slopes, contractors should utilize the SSRA2 Roof Jack Adapters to create level walkboards.
-For maximum worker mobility, the SSRA3 Anchor Plates can span two seams and support the temporary SSRA 100-foot Horizontal Lifeline Kit.
+• For maximum mobility, SSRA3 Anchor Plates can span two seams to support the 100-foot SSRA Horizontal Lifeline Kit.
 For buildings requiring frequent access, the 120-foot Super Anchor Permanent Kit provides a non-penetrating, long-term solution.
-To ensure 100% tie-off from the start of the climb, the Ridge Pro serves as the essential first-man-up anchor.

-Dean Steel Pro-Seam Mechanical Panels (SSRA Compatible)
+Dean Steel Pro-Seam Mechanical Panels (SSRA Compatible 24 ga.
+Steel)

 The Pro-Seam is a high-performance, mechanically seamed roofing system available in 12-inch, 18-inch, and 24-inch widths.
 The 3-inch high seam is for low-slope applications where water shedding is critical.
 This structural panel is 24-gauge Galvalume steel.
 See the Roof Anchor Compatibility Chart for Dean Steel Buildings Pro-Seam Standing Seam Metal Roofing.

-Fall Protection Solution for Pro-Seam
+Fall Protection for Pro-Seam

 The Pro VR is a structural standing seam panel designed for commercial and industrial building applications.
 It features a 2-inch high rib with a 16-inch panel width.
 This panel floats on a system of sliding clips, allowing for up to 2.5 inches of thermal expansion and contraction.
 The standard panel material is 24-gauge Galvalume.
 See the Roof Anchor Compatibility Chart for Dean Steel Buildings Steel Pro VR Standing Seam Metal Roofing.

-Fall Protection Solution for Pro VR
+Fall Protection for Pro VR

 Standing Seam Metal Roof Anchor Panel Compatibility Chart For Dean Steel Buildings